yarrow/draft/pre-src/code_extractor.md

 ## Calculating line numbers

-Once we know the starting byte `s` of a code block, we use a `LineCounter` to find the corresponding line number, which we define as the number of newline characters in `&text[0..s]`.
+Once we know the starting offset `s` of a code block, we use a `LineCounter` to find the corresponding line number, which we define as the number of newline characters in `&text[0..s]`.
 (So the first line of the file is line 0.)

 The `LineCounter` method `line_of()` returns the line number corresponding to a given offset into the Markdown text.
 Since we'll use `line_of()` only to find